microenvgen/Coalescence/README.md

 ## Pre-processing

 The sequences from Illumina were pre-processed by removing the primers and then processed using the DADA2 pipeline ([DADA2_pipeline.Rmd](./DADA2_pipeline.Rmd)).
-The resulting object from this processing is dada2multithreads.Rdata (7z compressed, to decompress execute "7z x archive.7z.001").
+The resulting object from this processing is dada2multithreads.Rdata and can be found in the Releases section of this repository.

 ## Contents